-The Refugee Health Promotion program encompasses a comprehensive, statewide approach for refugee health and has identified the following objectives: promoting health literacy and reducing gaps in health services.
+The Refugee Health Program encompasses a comprehensive, statewide approach for refugee health and has identified the following objectives: Promoting Health Literacy and reducing gaps in Health Services.

-Throughout this compliance supplement the term "refugee" will refer to all groups mentioned below that are eligible for refugee cash, medical assistance and social services.
-Eligible recipients include refugees, Cuban and Haitian entrants, certain Amerasian immigrants, victims of human trafficking, Afghani or Iraqi Special Immigrant Visa holders and persons granted asylum.
-Refugee social services are provided without regard to income.
-Most social services are provided to refugees during their first 60 months in country.
-However, there are certain services with no time limit and these are outlined in the RAP Manual found online at http://info.dhhs.state.nc.us/olm/manuals/dss/ei-80/man/.
-Service cases are closed once eligible "refugees" become United States citizens.
+Throughout this supplement the term "refugee" will refer to all groups mentioned below that are eligible for Refugee Cash, Medical Assistance and Support Services.
+Eligible recipients include refugees, Cuban and Haitian entrants, certain Amerasian Immigrants, Victims of Human Trafficking, Afghani or Iraqi Special Immigrant Visa holders and persons granted asylum.
+Refugee Support Services are provided without regard to income.
+Most support services are provided to refugees during their first 60 months in country.
+However, there are certain services with no time limit and these are outlined in the RAP Manual found online at http://info.dhhs.state.nc.us/olm/manuals/dss/ei-80/man/ Services are closed once eligible "refugees" become a United States citizen.